addieoG/Project-One-SOYA/README.md

 ## **Individual Page Content features**
 ### **About This Site:**

 * This page gives a brief introduction to SOYA.
-It explains some of the core trainings and developements our Athletes develop through play.
+It explains some of the core trainings and developements our Athletes develop through play. it contains the hero img, unique to this pg only.

 ![about this site main page](assets/images/about-this-club.jpg))